Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

-\item As OD increases (Fig.~\ref{fig:g3c}b,\ref{fig:g3c}c,\ref{fig:g3c}f,\ref{fig:g3c}g), 4-vertex diagram becomes comparable to 3-vertex term.
+\item As OD increases (Fig.~\ref{fig:g3c}b,\ref{fig:g3c}c,\ref{fig:g3c}f,\ref{fig:g3c}g), the 4-vertex diagram becomes comparable to the 3-vertex term.
 Because it contains a product of two negative two-body matrices \(S^{C}_{p_ip_j,k_ik_j}\), its overall contribution is positive.
 Meanwhile, \(\phi_{2}\) is negative at these ODs, so the product \(\phi_{2}\phi_{2}\) adds another positive term.
-The negative component from 3-vertex diagram is concealed by these positive terms, becoming invisible in the plots.
+The negative component from the 3-vertex diagram is concealed by these positive terms.

-\item At large OD (Fig.~\ref{fig:g3c}d and \ref{fig:g3c}h), the products of two-photon amplitudes dominate because the contribution of $\phi_3$ is weighed by one more factor of $t_0^M$.
+\item At large OD (Fig.~\ref{fig:g3c}d and \ref{fig:g3c}h), the products of two-photon amplitudes dominate because the contribution of $\phi_3$ is weighed by one more factor of $t_0^M$ in Eq.~(\ref{eq:approx G3c}).
 Since \(\phi_{2}\) is negative when two photons are nearly coincident and positive at moderate separations, \(g_c^{(3)}\) develops a positive peak at the origin (three-photon coincidence) surrounded by six negative ``legs'' along the coincidence axes.
 Physically, this indicates that three photons are most likely to arrive nearly simultaneously, whereas events in which a photon pair is followed by a third are suppressed. \end{enumerate}

 In Fig.~\ref{fig:g3g3c}a, we present the absolute value of the connected third-order correlation at the origin as a function of optical depth.
-At low optical depths, $g_c^{(3)}(0,0,0)$ displays negative values, indicating the contribution of genuine three-photon interaction to non-Gaussian anti-correlations.
+At low optical depths, $g_c^{(3)}(0,0,0)$ displays negative values, indicating the presence of non-Gaussian anti-correlations.
 As OD increases to approximately $4\beta M \approx 0.6$, the wavefunction begins to receive significant positive contributions from multiple photon-photon scattering processes as we explained in item 2 above, which counteract and ultimately reverse the initial decreasing trend in $g_c^{(3)}(0,0,0)$.
 When OD exceeds 2 ($\beta M > 0.5$), these positive contributions become dominant and increase.
 Meanwhile, the output power $\expval{\hat{a}^\dagger (x)\hat{a}(x)}$ in the denominator exponentially decays at large OD, causing $g_c^{(3)}(0,0,0)$ to transition into a regime of exponential growth.

 In Fig.~\ref{fig:g3g3c}b and \ref{fig:g3g3c}c, we observe that both correlation functions $g^{(2)}(0,0)$ and $g^{(3)}(0,0,0)$ vanish at specific OD values.
 Notably, $g^{(3)}(0,0,0)$ reaches zero at a lower OD compared to $g^{(2)}(0,0)$.
 This phenomenon can be explained by examining the outgoing wavefunctions in Eq.~\ref{eq:expanded psi}.
 In both \(\psi_{2}\) and \(\psi_{3}\), the overall behavior is set by two competing terms: the two-photon entangled amplitude \(\phi_{2}\) and the product of single-photon scattering coefficients $t_0^M$.
 The three-photon amplitude \(\phi_{3}\) is higher order in \(\beta\) and therefore sub-dominant.
 Importantly, \(\phi_{2}\) is negative and decays only sub-exponentially with optical depth, whereas the individual-scattering factors \(t_{0}^{2M}\) and \(t_{0}^{3M}\) are positive and decay exponentially.
 Their opposite signs mean that each correlation function crosses zero at a particular OD.
 In \(\psi_{3}(0,0,0)\), the positive single-photon term is enhanced by a combinatorial factor of three relative to \(\psi_{2}(0,0)\), so the complete cancellation---and thus the zero of \(g^{(3)}(0,0,0)\)---occurs at a lower OD than the corresponding zero of \(g^{(2)}(0,0)\).